climateinteractive/SDEverywhere/README.md

 SDEverywhere is a transpiler that converts models written in the [Vensim Modeling Language](http://www.vensim.com/documentation/index.html?22300.htm) to either C or JavaScript.
 The language features and Vensim library functions that are most commonly used in models are supported, including subscripts.

 SDEverywhere is written in the [ES6](https://github.com/lukehoban/es6features) language (also known as ECMAScript 2015, the latest JavaScript standard).
-It relies on the [Babel](https://babeljs.io/) transpiler to convert ES6 into JavaScript code that can run in the [Node.js](https://nodejs.org/en/) environment as a command line app.
 Much of the code is written in a functional programming style using the [Ramda](http://ramdajs.com/) toolkit.

 ### Some notes on terminology